Studies

 Social value

-Non-profit actors such as churches, associations or educational institutions rely on information and advertising mail.
-This is because they often lack the financial resources to draw attention to themselves and their initiatives by digital means.2
+Non-profit organisations such as churches, clubs, and educational institutions rely on informational and promotional door drops.
+After all, they often lack the financial resources to draw attention to themselves and their activities using digital channels.2

-Even today, city centres are becoming deserted, shops are closing and service providers are giving up.
-Depriving them of their only form of direct customer contact accelerates this process.1
+Today, city centres have already declined, stores are closing, and service providers are leaving.
+Depriving towns of their only form of direct customer contact will accelerate this process.1

-People who are unable or unwilling to get information online via apps, newsletters or websites are left behind when it comes to information and promotions.3
+People who are unable or unwilling to access information online using apps, newsletters, or websites are being cut off from information and promotional offers.3

-All companies and organisations that do not have databases with personal address data, are not allowed to work with them for data protection reasons, and/or cannot afford the postage would suffer from a restriction of advertising and door drops.2
+Any restriction of advertising and information doordrops would affect all companies and organisations that do not have databases with personal data of the addressees, those who are not allowed to work with them for data protection reasons, and/or those who cannot afford the postage.2

-1. IFH Media Analytics in cooperation with Media Central: For the study “It’s a match” published in 2022, 3,000 people were surveyed in a population-representative manner and 13 different channels were examined across five industries.
+1. IFH Media Analytics in cooperation with Media Central: For the “It’s a match” study published in 2022, 3,000 people were surveyed on a representative basis, 13 different channels were examined and five industries were focused on.

 2. Civey: Survey of 5,000 people in Germany, consumers and advertisers in August 2021.

-3. IfD Allensbach: Survey of 1,514 people representative of the population in August and September 2021.
+3. IfD Allensbach: Survey of 1,514 people representing the population in August and September 2021.

-In total, several thousand mainly small and medium-sized enterprises with around half a million employees are involved in the economic process of door drops.
+Overall, several thousand predominantly small and medium-sized companies with around half a million employees are involved in the economic process of advertising and information door drops.

 • Printing industry: approx. 7,100 companies with around 115,000 employees